ivan-magda/swift-claude-code/README.md

 ## References

-- [Anthropic Messages API](https://docs.anthropic.com/en/api/messages) — the single endpoint the entire agent talks to
+- [Anthropic Messages API](https://docs.anthropic.com/en/api/messages): the one endpoint the agent talks to
-- [Anthropic Tool Use](https://docs.anthropic.com/en/docs/build-with-claude/tool-use/overview) — how tool definitions, `tool_use`, and `tool_result` work
+- [Anthropic Tool Use](https://docs.anthropic.com/en/docs/build-with-claude/tool-use/overview): how tool definitions, `tool_use`, and `tool_result` work

 ## License